-Indigo Grey lives and creates in Lewiston, Maine where they moved in 2015.
-Formally trained as a printmaker, and informally trained as a proletariat and malcontent, Indigo engaged with political organizing and community arts after becoming displaced by gentrification.
+Indigo Grey lives and creates in Lewiston, Maine, where they moved in 2015.
+Formally trained as a printmaker, and informally trained as a proletarian and malcontent, Indigo engaged with political organizing and community arts after becoming displaced by gentrification.
 Indigo has always enjoyed giving things to the people and communities they love.
-Things given can include: time, a drawing, handmade paper, something from the garden, or homemade food, among other things.
+Things given can include time, a drawing, handmade paper, something from the garden, or homemade food, among other things.
 They are also passionate about sharing their printmaking skills with young people as both an artistic form and a demonstration of democracy and equity.
 Indigo’s biggest accomplishments include conjuring the sublime, and building meaningful, lifelong relationships with others.